CaronShi/next.js-projectAdmin/README.md

 GET /user_model/viewers/:org_id/:model_id to get all viewers of a project, returns a userIds array

-GET /user_model/non-viewers/:org_id/:model_id to get all non-view

-ers of a project, returns a userIds array
+GET /user_model/non-viewers/:org_id/:model_id to get all non-viewers of a project, returns a userIds array

-POST /user_model/grant-permissions/:model_id/:org_id to grant viewer permissions to a batch of users (userids)
+POST /user_model/grant-permissions/:model_id/:org_id to grant viewer permissions to a batch of users (userids)/user_org

-/user_org

 GET /user_org/viewers/:id to get all viewers of an organization, returns a userIds array